MichaelCurrin/learn-to-code/en/topics/databases/SQL/README.md

 ## What is SQL?

-What is a database and an Relational Database Management System (RDMS)?
+What is a database?
+What is a Relational Database Management System (RDBMS)?
+A relation is a table.

 This intro article covers the basics and some flavors of SQL:

 - [What is a Relational Database Management System?](https://www.codecademy.com/articles/what-is-rdbms-sql) on _codecademy.com_

 Wikipedia:

 > SQL (Structured Query Language) is a domain-specific language used in programming and designed for managing data held in a relational database management system (RDBMS), or for stream processing in a relational data stream management system (RDSMS).
+>
-It is particularly useful in handling structured data, i.e. data incorporating relations among entities and variables.
+> It is particularly useful in handling structured data, i.e. data incorporating relations among entities and variables.
 [Wikipedia](https://en.wikipedia.org/wiki/SQL)

 First appeared: 1974